-- 3. Click Save Changes. - 4.
-Restart the Solr service (Solr service > Actions > Restart). - Unmanaged: - Configure the solr.hdfs.confdir system property to refer to the Solr HDFS configuration files.
-Typically the value is /etc/solrhdfs/.
-For information on setting Java system properties, see Setting Java System Properties for Solr on page 129. - 2.
+- 1. Configure the solr.hdfs.confdir system property to refer to the Solr HDFS configuration files.
+Typically the value is: -Dsolr.hdfs.confdir=/etc/solrhdfs/ - In a Cloudera Manager deployment, set this value using the advanced Solr setting box advanced configuration snippet. - In a deployment not managed by Cloudera Manager, set the solr confdir system property by adding the following to the command you used to invoke solr: -Dsolr.hdfs.confdir=/etc/solrhdfs - 2.
 Set the DFS replication value in the HDFS configuration file at the location you specified in the previous step.
 For example, to set the replication value to 2, you would change the dfs.replication setting as follows: